MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Remove-AzureRMAutomationCredential.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmAutomationCredential** cmdlet removes a credential from azure_2 Automation.
+The **Remove-AzureRmAutomationCredential** cmdlet removes a credential from Azure Automation.

 ## EXAMPLES